Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+= 1.16.0 =
+* Added setup wizard for new installs that creates pages/shortcodes automatically.
+* Added job_manager_get_permalink function.
 * Fix - Only show website link when actually set.
 * Tweak - Added description to all fields.
+* Tweak - Added better setting fields for defining which pages contain the shortcodes.

 = 1.15.0 =
 * Added location/keyword option to recent jobs widget.